pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ## Manually Expiring Cache for Static Assets (e.g. CSS, JS, Images)

 Pantheon sets a cache lifetime of 1 year for static assets per industry standard best practices.
+Drupal and WordPress each offer different methods to update cached assets:

+For Drupal sites, it's standard practice (with an option built into the CMS at `/admin/config/development/performance`) to aggregate `css` & `js` files for Live environments.
+This combines all the CSS for the site into a single file stored in `sites/default/files/css`, and all Javascript in `sites/default/files/js`.
+Each time the cache is cleared, the CSS & Javascript files are re-aggregated, resulting in a new file name for each being generated, which effectively eliminates the static caching issue for Drupal sites using aggregation.

+WordPress users can use plugins like [Autoptimize](https://wordpress.org/plugins/autoptimize/){.external} to aggregate assets similarly.

-To ensure a client browser receives a new version of a static asset you can:
+To ensure a client browser receives a new version of a static asset you can also:

  - Rename the file
  - Request the file with an updated query parameter.
 For example, you can version a css file by linking to it as `style.css?v=1.1`